 Here’s some general information about e-bikes that we have developed over the last five years of selling them.

-We can service all E-bikes and we have now have the diagnostic software for Bosch and Impulse motors.
+We can service all E-bikes and we have the diagnostic software for Brose, Bosch and Focus Impulse motors.
 The diagnostic software allows checks on the system and the detection of any errors.

 Our mechanics have certifications from all of the above and their extensive experience in the bike and motorbike industry help us diagnose any bike related issues quickly.

 Why an e-bike will change your ride:

 - You will use almost the same amount of energy on the mid drive torque sensitive bikes as you will on a normal bike and it has been proven that an e-bike work out is better for you than a normal bike.

 - It is not cheating and you are 8 times more likely to ride an e-bike over a traditional bicycle.